Supervisors and managers are often promoted based on their technical skills and job performance, not their leadership capabilities or potential.

 High-performing leaders ensure that team members are working effectively together to achieve desired goals.
 They offer coaching, counseling, and performance feedback to help keep the team on track and performing at a high level.

 Leadership teams also need to perform consistently across departments and divisions.
 They need to understand the company’s goals and priorities, policies, practices, and procedures and take common approaches to driving team members to success.

 Effective leaders are also able to innovate and produce superior results through others.
 They’re no longer doing—they’re leading.
 That requires a strong sense of accountability and the ability to build trust among their team members.
-This is done through a number of soft skills, including effective listening.
+This is done through a number of soft skills, especially management and communication.

 Great leaders produce great results through others.

 Your leadership team is made up of a variety of individuals with varying levels of knowledge, skills, abilities, and backgrounds in leadership.
 In fact, in many organizations it’s common for leaders to be promoted from within.
 There can be many benefits to promoting from within both for employees and the organization.

 However, one of the challenges is that in many cases these new leaders don’t have a formal background, training, or experience in leading others.